dandelion/dandelion.github.io/dandelion/ref/jsp/assets.md

                 excludedAssets="asset1,asset2,..." />

-Always define on the footer of your page the minimal usage of this taglib (needed to render the assets) :
+Always add in your page's footer the following tag (needed to render the assets) :

     <dandelion:assets />